rocksolidwebdesign/rails-hamljs/README.md

 ## Why another Haml-JS gem?

-Uglylog's library lets you use coffeescript, which allows the embedded JavaScript in your Haml templates to be much more beautiful and Ruby-like.
+Uglyog's library lets you use coffeescript, which allows the embedded JavaScript in your Haml templates to be much more beautiful and Ruby-like.

 The other gems use creationix's library.